 - 16 ounces lo mein noodles also known as fresh egg noodles (usually 1 pouch)

-- ½ small yellow onion sliced
+- ½ small yellow onion thinly sliced

 - ½ large carrot peeled and julienned